 Best Retail Price-Comparison Websites for Online Shoppers

-Comparison shopping engines, or CSEs, are basically retail search engines that facilitate comparison shopping for consumers of every stripe.
-While each CSE has a slightly different format, layout, and capability suite, the primary function is the same: to minimize shoppers’ out-of-pocket spending on items they plan to buy anyway.
+Comparison-shopping engines are basically retail search engines that facilitate comparison-shopping for consumers of every stripe.
+While each comparison-shopping engine has a slightly different format, layout, and capability suite, the primary function is the same: to minimize shoppers’ out-of-pocket spending on products they plan to buy anyway.

-Some CSEs work as browser plug-ins that alert online shoppers to better deals in real time.
-Others have barcode scanners that compare brick-and-mortar pricing on scanned items with list prices at dozens or hundreds of other retailers.
-More than a few feature multiple price comparison capabilities, the better to accommodate the multifaceted reality of modern shopping.
+Some comparison-shopping engines work as browser plug-ins that alert online shoppers to better deals in real time.
+Others have bar code scanners that compare brick-and-mortar pricing on scanned goods with list prices at dozens or hundreds of other retailers.
+More than a few feature multiple price-comparison capabilities to accommodate the multifaceted reality of modern shopping.

 1. Capital One Shopping

-Capital One Shopping doesn’t have a built-in barcode scanner, although it could help you find a lower price on one.
-That’s because it is a free browser extension that searches thousands of online merchants to see if you’re getting a better deal on the products you need.
-And because it’s totally free, there’s virtually no downside to using it.
+Capital One Shopping doesn’t have a built-in bar code scanner, although it could help you find a lower price on one.
+That’s because it is a mobile-friendly browser extension that searches thousands of online merchants to see if you’re getting the best deal on the products you need.
+And because it’s free, there’s virtually no downside to using it.

 Capital One Shopping automatically searches for better offers from other merchants as you browse Amazon products.
-If savings are available on the product you’re searching for, the tool displays any lower-priced matches along with product summaries that include total price (including tax), price history, delivery cost estimates, and more.
+If the product you’re searching for is cheaper somewhere else, the tool displays any lower-price matches along with product summaries that include detailed information, including the total price (with tax), price history, and delivery cost estimates.

 When you browse other retailers’ inventories, it tests coupon codes from major merchants with a single click, then automatically applies the best coupon to your selection.